One of the worst things about owning a dog is that our beloved companions’ lifespans are much shorter than ours.

 Dogs may lose their ability to control their own body temperatures as they age and suffer other health problems, which can make them lose body heat and have a cool body temperature.

-Because of this, dogs who are extremely close to death will have a lower body temperature than usual.
+Because of this, dogs who are extremely close to death will have a lower body temperature and blood pressure than usual.

 Just be sure to consider the circumstances; if you are in a colder climate, your dog might just be too cold.